Introduction

 3. Calculate Coulomb matrix eigenvalues for each conformation

 Enumerating all possible carbon skeletons is a combinatorial problem.
-I used MAYGEN, an open-source Java tool that efficiently generates molecular structures from formulas.
+I used MAYGEN, an open-source Java tool for generating molecular structures from chemical formulas.

 For butane (C₄H₁₀):